RipudamanKaushikDal/VSCode-extension/README.md

 This extension contributes the following settings:

-- `myExtension.addImports`: Search for `Imports/Add Imports`, in command palette, to run this extension.
+- **arrangeimports.addImports**: Search for _Imports/Add Imports_, in command palette, to run this extension.
-- `myExtension.folderDirectory`: Relative path of the folder (to root folder), containing your custom code.
+- **arrangeimports.folderDirectory**: Relative path of the folder (to root folder), containing your custom code.
 Set to `/src` by default, can be changed easily through settings.

 ## Release Notes